eliarizzetto/quartz/content/notes/readings/@heibiSoftwareReviewCOCI2019.md

 ### Data Model
 The [OCDM (OpenCitations Data Model)](http://opencitations.net/model) (see p.
 1218, fig. 2) has been extended according to the new organization: each citation is a member of the `cito:Citation` class.

-So as to identify each citation precisely in the open dataset, a new identifier has been develop for citations: the <u>Open Citation Idenitifier (**OCI**)</u>.
+So as to identify each citation precisely in the open dataset, a new identifier has been develop for citations: the <u>Open Citation Identifier (**OCI**)</u>.
 An OCI has the following structure: `oci:<citing_entity_identifier>-<cited_entity_identifier>`.
-For example, `oci:0301-03018` is a valid OCI for a citation defined within the OpenCitations Corpus, while `oci:0200101080636010705066308070202630663050902001010806360107050663080702026305630301` is a valid OCI for a citation included in Crossref. <u>OCIs are *not* opaque identifiers, instead they carry information about the citation and the published entities linked by the citation</U>[^2].
+For example, `oci:0301-03018` is a valid OCI for a citation defined within the OpenCitations Corpus, while `oci:0200101080636010705066308070202630663050902001010806360107050663080702026305630301` is a valid OCI for a citation included in Crossref. <u>OCIs are *not* opaque identifiers, instead they carry information about the citation and the published entities linked by the citation</u>[^2].

 [^2]: There is also an [OCI Resolution Service](http://opencitations.net/oci) based on a Python app that returns citation data from a valid OCI in input.